Published 18th February 2021

 Coinjar – Coinjar’s user-friendly interface makes this exchange ideal for beginners; here you can buy Bitcoin via bank transfer.
 Coinjar has good customer support and a handy mobile app.

 Coinbase Pro – founded in 2012, Coinbase Pro is a more technical version of the original Coinbase for slightly more experienced crypto users.
 Coinbase Pro has much lower transaction fees than the Coinbase website and app.

-Like anything in the digital world it is good practice to have excellent privacy and security measures in place.
+Like anything in the digital world, it is good practice to have excellent privacy and security measures in place.
 We suggest when you start your journey into the world of crypto to create a separate email address.
-This will mean that if your personal email address is compromised then your information regarding your crypto activities will still be safe.
+This will mean that if your email address is compromised then your information regarding your crypto activities will still be safe.

 Where do I store my Bitcoin?

 While the blockchain is extremely difficult to hack, keys can be stolen if you don’t take care of them, so it’s a good idea to choose your storage carefully.
 You can store your Bitcoin on the exchange you bought it from, or on a digital wallet.

 Keeping your Bitcoin on the exchange is convenient, but there’s a downside: you don’t own the keys for your coin – they’re controlled by the exchange.
 If the exchange has a lapse in security your coin could be vulnerable to theft.

 Most people opt for a digital wallet – software that contains your public and private key and interacts with the blockchain, keeping a record of your balance.
 A wallet lets you have full control over your keys.

 Wallets can be online (called ‘hot wallets’) or offline (‘cold wallets).
 Each version has unique benefits:

 Hot wallets are a good choice if you want to make regular transactions with your Bitcoin.
 They’re typically free, easy to set up and access.